 The Steering Committee proposes that a Dean of Undergraduate Student Affairs oversees the Division of Undergraduate Student Affairs and reports to the Dean of Arts and Sciences, working closely as a member of the Arts and Sciences Leadership Cabinet to advance the Arts and Sciences mission.
 This leader will have expertise specific to student affairs and student development to enable seamless and consistent support to all students.
 Analogous to the current Dean of the College, the Dean of Undergraduate Student Affairs will be responsible for managing the functions and offices that serve undergraduate student learning beyond the formal academic curriculum.
-They will work closely with the Dean of Arts and Sciences to ensure the priorities of the Student Affairs Division align with the broader Arts and Sciences strategic vision.
+They will work closely with the Dean of Arts and Sciences strategic vision.
 The Steering Committee proposes that the Dean of Undergraduate Student Affairs serve alongside and in support of the Dean of Arts and Sciences as a representative and advocate for Arts and Sciences priorities in institutional forums like the President's Senior Leadership Team and at the Provost's Deans Meeting, as does the current Dean of the College.